brendanmich/platform-cookie-statement/README.md

 -   If Google Tag Manager is included, the `dataLayer` triggers specified in `src/js/modules/cookies.js` must be added to your GTM workspace and enabled to activate any attached services

+## Note

+The example Cookie Statement in this project does not constitute legal advice.
+I'm not a lawyer 😉

 ## Running Locally

 #### 1. Setup